karayabin/universe-snapshot/universe/Ling/Light_UserData/doc/api/Ling/Light_UserData/Service/LightUserDataService/removeResourceByUrl.md

-LightUserDataService::removeResourceByUrl — Removes the resource which url is given from the database and the filesystem.
+LightUserDataService::removeResourceByUrl — Removes the resource which url was given, if the user owns it.